What are Data Types?

 undefined

-is used to indicate that a variable has been declared but has not yet been assigned a value.
-It means 'not defined'.
-When a variable is declared without initialization, JavaScript assigns it a value of undefined
+undefined indicates that a variable has been declared but has not yet been assigned a value.

 let notDefinedYet;